Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./012.png)

 The 3D cursor is in the middle of the cube now.
-Switch to object mode select the armature, switch back to edit mode and select the hammer bone.
-Select the ball on the root of the bone (the side where the bone is thicker), press shift+s and Selection to cursor.
+Switch to object mode, select the armature, switch back to edit mode and select the hammer bone.
+Select the ball on the root of the bone (the side where the bone is thicker), press Shift+S and Selection to cursor.

 ![](./013.png)
 ![](./014.png)